hyperledger/identus-cloud-agent/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-11. In GitHub, send a pull request to `atala-prism-building-blocks:main`.
+11. In GitHub, send a pull request to `identus-cloud-agent:main`.

 That's it!
 Thank you for your contribution!